 ABOUT

-Recent Exhibitions/Fairs include NADA NYC 2025 with Lobster Club, The Lobster Club LA Group Show (2025), The Mysteries That Were Ours, Solo Exhibition, Salon 21, New York (2024) and A Divine Comedy, Solo Exhibition, Rosenbaum Contemporary Palm Beach (2024).
+Recent Exhibitions/Fairs include: The Lobster Club LA Group Show, Los Angeles (2026), You Still Haven’t Met All of the People Who Are Going to Love You, Solo Exhibition, Lobster Club, New York (2025), NADA NYC, Group Show, Lobster Club New York (2025), The Lobster Club LA Group Show, Los Angeles (2025), The Mysteries That Were Ours, Solo Exhibition, Salon 21, New York (2024), and A Divine Comedy, Solo Exhibition, Rosenbaum Contemporary Palm Beach (2024).
 Her work is on permanent view at the Carlyle Hotel in New York City.